 Points Path Pro users and Founders Club members can track the points price of any flight in Google Flights by clicking the small "i" icon under the current points price of a flight, then choosing "Track price" from the pop-up that appears.

-If your flight drops in price, you can then rebook your ticket at the new lower fare.
 With some airlines, you'll have to cancel and rebook, while others allow you to reprice your fare right within your already existing reservation.
 It may also depend on whether you booked with miles or cash.

 We've gone through the policies of each major U.S. airline, so you'll know the rules if your flight drops.